Vaishnavi1215387/Hospitality-Project-/README.md

 # Acknowledgement
 Thanks to my mentors Dhaval Patel sir , Hemanand Vadivel and Team Codebasics for this amazing Resume Project Challenge.

-## Explore the report interact with the visualizations, aapply filters and drill down to gain deeper insights.
+## Explore the report interact with the visualizations, apply filters and drill down to gain deeper insights.